mingo/chatty-pie/README.md

 ````
 HTTP/1.1 200 OK
 ````
-Note that this API will return 400 if the account does not exist, or if the validation proof has never been requested for that account and domain name combination
+Note that this endpoint will return 400 if the account does not exist, or if the validation proof has never been requested for that account and domain name combination

 * GET /rooms - lists all rooms across all accounts